smikhalevski/racehorse/README.md

 npm run build
 ```

-3. Run web server that would serve the app for the debug build:
+3. Start the web server that would serve the app for the debug build:

 ```shell
 cd web/example
 npm run watch
 ```

-4. Open `<racehorse>/android` in Android Studio and run example app.
+4. Open `<racehorse>/android` in Android Studio and run `example` app.

 # Basics